MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/transfer-quote-new-existing-project.md

 # required metadata

 title: Transfer a quotation to a project
-description: This topic provides information about how to transfer a quotation to a new or existing project.
+description: This article provides information about how to transfer a quotation to a new or existing project.
 author: kfend
 ms.date: 05/28/2020
 ms.topic: article